-- The attendant monitors the conditions inside and outside the space as well as the condition of the entrants inside the space. - The attendant must be familiar with any potential hazards of the space and be able to recognize the signs and symptoms of exposure to those hazards. - Attendants must be able to identify the personnel inside the space at all times and maintain contact with them through hand signals, radio or some other means. - If the attendant discovers conditions prohibited by the permit or an entrant displays behavior that could indicate hazardous conditions, he or she must call for all entrants to exit the space. - In the event that an entrant is injured, overcome or is otherwise unable to exit the space under his own power, the attendant must contact the rescue service immediately. - According to the California Department of Industrial Relations, two-thirds of all confined space fatalities occur among would-be rescuers. - To prevent deaths, it is critical to use good confined space entry practices so that there is no need for rescue operations.
-But if rescue does become necessary, the attendant must not enter the space and must prevent unauthorized employees from entering while waiting for rescue personnel to arrive.
+• The attendant monitors the conditions inside and outside the space as well as the condition of the entrants inside the space.

+• The attendant must be familiar with any potential hazards of the space and be able to recognize the signs and symptoms of exposure to those hazards.

+• Attendants must be able to identify the personnel inside the space at all times and maintain contact with them through hand signals, radio or some other means.

+• If the attendant discovers conditions prohibited by the permit or an entrant displays behavior that could indicate hazardous conditions, he or she must call for all entrants to exit the space.

+• In the event that an entrant in injured, overcome or is otherwise unable to exit the space under his own power, the attendant must contact the rescue service immediately.

+• Although the attendant must also be trained as an entrant, he must not enter the space and must prevent unauthorized employees from entering while waiting for rescue personnel arrive.